ruhul015/MVP/README.md

-# What & Why is MVP?
-MVP an architecture that provides code reusability and testability and help to work within a team those are being needed to follow any architecture for code readability.
+#Example of the the architecture pattern that provides code reusability and testability.

-MVP application is divided into three parts.
-Model
-View
-Presenter